 There are a number of possible reasons, or combinations thereof, for the relatively high uncertainties estimated during this study for some sample types and/or leachants.
 The first cause could be that not all of the soluble material was leached during the flow through part of the procedure, i.e. leaches 1 – 4.
-However, for Fe, all of the readily soluble material was released from the particulate phase during the first leach with HPW, with a smaller amount released during the 24 h leach as shown in Table 4.
+However, for Fe, all of the readily soluble material was released from the particulate phase during the first leach with HPW, with a smaller amount released during the 24 h leach as shown in Table5.
 Conversely, for the leaches using GLA and DFB, Fe was solubilised during all four flow through leaches and also during the 24 hour leach.
-The relative uncertainty estimate for each of these three leachants was very similar, 15, 12 and 13% for HPW, GLA and DFB respectively, which, combined with the different dissolution profiles for Fe, suggests that the leaching procedure was under control and not a major source of the variability observed.
+The relative uncertainty estimate for each of these three leachants was very similar, 15, 12 and 13% for HPW, GLA and DFB respectively, which, combined with the different dissolution profiles for Fe, suggests that the leaching procedure was consistent and not a major source of the variability observed.
 The second cause could be due to the very low masses of metals, and hence concentrations in the leach solutions, solubilised.
 The cobalt data provides evidence against this hypothesis.
 With count rates as low as 4 per second (sample IS 525) for leaches, which was 10 times the blank signal, uwithin, the internal precision, was typically <5% relative and hence a minor contributor to the overall uncertainty estimate.
 Indeed, data for two of the Mediterranean samples, CR 13 and IS 524, exhibited very acceptable expanded uncertainties, especially for sub-nanogram quantities of material.

 The final factor that could influence the estimated uncertainties is sample homogeneity.
 As noted, ubetween was the major contributor to all the uncertainty estimates.
 This suggests that the aerosol particulates were not evenly deposited across the filter paper during collection.
 The HF/HNO3 digests, which solubilised all the material contained on a filter sub-sample, gave relative expanded uncertainties of 7.1, 4.4, 5.7 and 5.6% for Co, Fe, Pb and V respectively.
 Data of this precision strongly indicates that the aerosol sample is homogenously distributed over a filter paper.
 Therefore, the conclusion is that the proportion of readily soluble material is less homogenously distributed over the filter paper.
 Anthropogenically produced particles are typically smaller in size than lithogenic particles, < 0.5 and 4 – 10 µm respectively, and it has been postulated that this size difference could result in a greater heterogeneity for anthropogenic particles collected using commonly deployed high volume air samplers.
 Due to the low particulate mass contained on an exposed filter, approximately 2 mg per 20 mm diameter subsample, it has not been possible to determine the particle size distribution and provide further evidence of particulate heterogeneity.